SMTG-Bham/ShakeNBreak/docs/Generation.rst

 -------------------

-If instead of a single defect, we are interested in studying many of them, we can use the ``snb-generate-all`` command.
-Here we need to specify the path to the directory containing the defect structures/folders with the ``--defects`` flag.
+If instead of a single defect, we are interested in studying many of them, we can use the ``snb-generate_all`` command.
+This requires us to specify the path to the top-level directory containing the defect structures/folders with the ``--defects`` flag (if not set, it will assume that our defects are located in the current directory).

 .. code::